Policy

 Authorship policy

-The journal will acknowledge up to 5 authors of the manuscript as long as it is an original article and is justified given the length and complexity of the study.
+The journal will acknowledge up to 5 authors of the manuscript as long as it is an original article and it is justified given the length and complexity of the study.

-Authors of original articles will be regularly asked to send a signed statement of authorship, explaining their role in the research.
+Authors of original articles will be regularly asked to send a signed declaration of authorship, explaining their role in the research.
 The editorial committee reserves the right to accept certain authors in relation to their declared role and the scope of the research.
 The CRediT taxonomy is used for the authorship declaration.

-Policy on previous publications and presentations at events
+Policy on pre-publications and presentations at events

 Conrado Journal suggests and approves that the authors of the articles publish in Preprints Servers as long as they notify the journal about this publication.
+It is recommended to use the SciELO Preprints server for these purposes. https://preprints.scielo.org/index.php/scielo/index

 Policy on complaints and appeals.